phillid/led-driver/README.md

 * **v1**
 	First, and prototype, revision.
 Started design in 2017 and finally got around to getting boards manufactured in May 2019 after taking a long break from the project.
-These are the first boardds to be manufactured.
+These are the first boards to be manufactured.